 We are on Day 3 of continuing conversations with our kids about shaming.
 Shame is such a hard word.
 An even harder emotion.
 Yet, we all have experienced it and know how horrible it is.
 The trickiest part about shame messages is that we often …

-So here is the video for Day 1 of our 7-day intentional journey together.
-The focus of this video is on TIMING of these conversations, as well as mask-wearing.
-If you feel comfortable – give me a shout out about how the conversation went!
+So here is the video for Day 2 of our 7-day intentional journey together.
+Again, if you feel comfortable – give me a shout out about how the conversation went!

 Stay well, friends.